JRIngram/maze-gen/README.md

 Please view our [CONTRIBUTING.md](CONTRIBUTING.md) file for information on how to contribute, report issues and request features.

 ## Changelog and versioning
-Please view our [CHANGELOG.md](CHANGELOG.md) file for information our updates.
+Please view our [CHANGELOG.md](CHANGELOG.md) file for information on our updates.

 We use [SemVer](http://semver.org/) for versioning.